 - If an animal you approach looks hostile, make sure you are not in the way of its escape route.
 Give the animal a clear birth and don't make any noise to aggravate the situation further.

 - Walk away slowly.
 If you encounter an animal that doesn't like your presence move back slowly and quietly.

 - Avoid swimming in rivers or lakes unless you are absolutely sure there are no hippos or crocodiles.
 Hippos are the most dangerous of all the big animals.
 They feed on the banks of the river, and if they sense danger will charge and attack whatever lies in their path in order to get back to the safety of the water.

 - If you are camping out in the open, always make sure you have something covering you even if it's just a mosquito net.
 Hyenas like to check out camps for leftover food and are especially attracted to protruding objects, so keep your feet and nose inside that tent or net.

 - Always wear boots and socks when walking around the bush.
 There are plenty of venomous snakes and scorpions around that could bite you.

 - Don't walk around at night in areas where you know there is wildlife present that can be potentially harmful to you.
-That includes the beaches around lakes where hippos graze between tents on a camping safari and in even in towns.
+That includes the beaches and around lakes where hippos graze between tents on a camping safari.
+Also, be careful in towns.
 Hyenas wander around freely in the capital city of Lilongwe in Malawi, so always be cautious.